angular/in-memory-web-api/README.md

   http.post('commands/config', '{"delay":1000}');
 ```

-The in-memory web api calls your `InMemoryDbService` data service class's  `createDb` method on two occasions.
+Command requests do not simulate real remote data access.

-1. when it handles the _first_ HTTP request
+They ignore the latency delay and respond as quickly as possible.

-1. when it receives a `resetdb` command.
+The `resetDb` command

-In the command case, the service passes in a `RequestInfo` object,
+calls your `InMemoryDbService` data service's  [`createDb` method](#createDb) with the `RequestInfo` object,
 enabling the `createDb` logic to adjust its behavior per the client request.
 See the tests for examples.

 ## _parseRequestUrl_